 iQair Perfect 16 (MERV 16 and Removes 85% of Ultrafine Particles)

-Lowest resistance MERV 16 filter so will put less strain on your HVAC system.
-Pressure drop 0.22 inches water column at 2000cfm.
+This filter is well suited to creating a whole home air purifier as it is the lowest resistance MERV 16 filter so will put less strain on your HVAC system.
+The pressure drop is 0.22 inches water column at 2000cfm.

 Rated airflow 2000 cubic feet per minute so suitable for a dwelling up to 3000 square feet.

 Installation cost $2700-$3200.
 Filter Cost per Year $100* (Filter cost $295 Filter life 3 years)

 Filter needs changing every 3 years-so the lazy householders option.

 Remember to the filter cost needs to be added to the increased cost of the electric power in keeping the fan on continuously $300.